-The VST project is a joint venture between the European Southern Observatory and the Capodimonte Astronomical Observatory (OAC), part of the Italian National Institute for Astrophysics (INAF).
-The Italian centre designed the telescope while ESO is responsible for the civil engineering works at the site.
+The VST project was a joint venture between the European Southern Observatory and the Capodimonte Astronomical Observatory (OAC), part of the Italian National Institute for Astrophysics (INAF).
+As of late 2022, this is a sole project of INAF, hosted by ESO at Paranal.

 The telescope became operational in 2011.

 Devoted to surveys.
 Milky way, extragalactic planetary nebulae, cosmology.

 More about the VST